-In 2003, the school, now named the Presidio School of Management, began conducting a MBA program with a concentration in Sustainable Management in affiliation with Alliant International University.
+In 2003, the school, now named the Presidio School of Management, began conducting an MBA program with a concentration in Sustainable Management in affiliation with Alliant International University.
 We welcomed 22 students into our very first cohort.

 In 2009, the school was renamed Presidio Graduate School.

 In 2011, PGS began the first Masters in Public Administration with a concentration in Sustainable Management degree program.
-Next, foreseeing that the most complex problems facing society would require multisector solutions, the first Dual MBA/MPA Degree in Sustainable Management was launched.
+Next, foreseeing that the most complex problems facing society would require multi-sector solutions, the first Dual MBA/MPA Degree in Sustainable Management was launched.

 In 2014 PGS separated from Alliant International University and became independently accredited by WASC Senior College and University Commission, a regional accrediting agency serving public and private higher education institutions throughout California, Hawaii, and the Pacific.